ilovepixelart/boo/README.md

 zig build run -- models/ggml-base.en.bin   # bare-bones CLI REPL, no GUI
 ```

-Per-platform build guides, packaging, the release checklist, the full test-suite map, and the project layout live in [docs/development.md](docs/development.md).
+New contributors start with [CONTRIBUTING.md](CONTRIBUTING.md).
+Per-platform build guides, packaging, the release checklist, the full test-suite map, and the project layout live in [docs/development.md](docs/development.md); the whole documentation set is indexed in [docs/](docs/README.md).

 ## Security